-Moshi is the capital of Kilimanjaro region, 40 km drive from Kilimanjaro Airport (JRO).
+Moshi is the capital of the Kilimanjaro region, a 40 km drive from Kilimanjaro Airport (JRO).
 As the gateway to Kilimanjaro National Park, it’s a natural stopover destination for climbers.

 Moshi has some fantastic restaurants to the tastes of both its local and international customers.
 While popping into an unknown eatery that you spot and like the look of can lead to a great find, not everyone likes to leave things to chance.
-However, in Moshi you can find a lot of establishments as having great settings and ambience and offering the best service, food and drinks.
-You can drink the region’s famous Arabica coffee, as well a lots of tasty snacks, including local favorites and eat the most traditional tanzanian dishes.
+However, in Moshi, you can find a lot of establishments that have great settings and ambiance and offer the best service, food, and drinks.
+You can drink the region’s famous Arabica coffee, as well as lots of tasty snacks, including local favorites, and eat the most traditional Tanzanian dishes.

-If you’re looking to take home some local art, jewelry, crafts, coffee beans or other souvenirs, you’ll find options all over Moshi.
-There are so many that are worth a visit, it’s hard to pick just a few to recommend!
+If you’re looking to take home local art, jewelry, crafts, coffee beans, or other souvenirs, you’ll find options all over Moshi.
+There are so many that are worth a visit, and it’s hard to pick just a few to recommend!

 The Central Market (open seven days a week) is the busiest and most interesting of Moshi’s markets.
-We recommend taking time explore through the warren of alleyways.
-You’ll find locally products like spices, coffee beans and teas sold alongside cheap Chinese imports.
+We recommend taking time to explore through the warren of alleyways.
+You’ll find local products like spices, coffee beans, and teas sold alongside cheap Chinese imports.
 This is the working heart of Moshi.
-Traditional herbalists can also been seen selling their wares.
+Traditional herbalists can also be seen selling their wares.

 Between 35,000 and 50,000 people climb Kilimanjaro every year.
-If you're looking for a challenge it doesn't come bigger than this.
+If you’re looking for a challenge, it doesn’t come more significant than this.

-If you don't fancy climbing all the way to the top, you can do a day trek.
+If you don’t fancy climbing to the top, you can do a day trek.
 This gives you a taste of the mountain.

 Materuni Waterfall is a spectacular 90 m waterfall in the foothills of Mount Kilimanjaro, just north of Moshi.
-A short but taxing hike along a forested footpath brings you to the base of the waterfall, where the water collects in a beautifully clear little pool that is safe to swim.
+A short but taxing hike along a forested footpath brings you to the waterfall’s base, where the water collects in a beautifully clear little pool that is safe to swim.

 Swimming in the Kikuletwa Hot Spring is definitely one of the best things to do near Moshi.
 The hot spring (also known as Chemka Hot Springs for the nearby campsite) is encircled by trees, giving you a sense of being tucked away from the world and its demands.